SiavashShirzad/PREPARE-Acoustic-Track-Competition/README.md

 # Project Title

-This repository provides a pipeline for processing audio files, extracting features, training a machine learning model, and running a Gradio-based application for inference.
+This repository provides a pipeline for processing audio files, extracting features, training a machine learning model, and running a Gradio-based application for inference for PREPARE Acoustic Track Competition regarding audio classification and detection of dementia.

 ---